Red-Devil404/spooky-ctf-2k24/misc/strange-sightings/README.md

 ![Blinking Light](./images/blinking-light.gif)

 So now we have to read the morse code from the blinking light.
 [Here](https://www.youtube.com/watch?v=i3HOGdQkTvM) is the great explanation of how to do it.
+[Here](https://morsecode.world/international/morse2.html) is the explanation table of how to do it.

 In short, when light blinks for one second, it is considered a dot `.` and for 3 second blink, it is considered a dash `-` .
 If it stays off for 3 seconds it means that the new character is starting.
 Following the same pattern we extracted this morse code:

 `.---- / ...-- / --... / .-.-.- / .---- / ---.. / ....- / .-.-.- / ..... / --... / .-.-.- / .---- / ---.. / --...`